knpwrs/Multi-Threaded-In-Place-QuickSort/readme.md

 Please note that this implementation targets Java 6 and therefore does *not* use the Fork/Join framework.

+This implementation is designed to spawn threads up to a certain threshold and then fall back to recursion in order to avoid the overhead of constant context switching.
 Here are some sample outputs from the `largeTestSort` method (output will vary since sorted values are different every time):

     :::text
     Generation time: 887 (10000000 Integer Objects)